MichaelCurrin/daylio-csv-parser/docs/usage.md

 1. Tap _Export Entries_.
 1. Select a download option such as e-mail, Google Drive or Dropbox.

 You will now have a file named `daylio_export.csv` which contains all your entries from the most recent back to the first.

-Format of the export:

-- `daylio_export.csv`
-    ```
-    year,date,weekday,time,mood,activities,note
-    2018,18 May,Friday,11:54 pm,happy,"clean | cook | music","Went to a party"
-    2018,17 May,Wednesday,10:21 pm,average,"cook | stressed ",""
-    2018,16 May,Tuesday,11:41 pm,horrible,"","Did nothing today."
-    ```

-The CSV always has 7 columns, however, the _activities_ value needs further processing to make it easy to handle in a CSV editor.
-That is the reason for this project.

-Each activity is separated by a pipe symbol and there may be no activities an empty string, or all the available activities may be used.
-The activities may be a mixture of the built-in labels and the ones defined by a user.
+See [CSV format](/docs/csv-format.md) for more info.

 Download the file on your computer and then move CSV to _dayliopy's_ configured CSV input location.